interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 You can envision the Interledger as a graph where the points are individual nodes and the edges are _accounts_ between two parties.
 Parties with only one account can send or receive through the party on the other side of that account.
 Parties with two or more accounts are _connectors_, who can facilitate payments to or from anyone they're connected to.

 Connectors provide a service of forwarding packets and relaying money, and they take on some risk when they do so.
 In exchange, connectors can charge fees and derive a profit from these services.
-In the open network of the Interledger, connectors are expected to compete among one another to offer the best balance of reliable service at low cost.
+In the open network of the Interledger, connectors are expected to compete among one another to offer the best balance of speed, reliability, coverage, and cost.

 ### Protocol Layers